covie154/dicom-anon/README.md

 Usage:
-So far this is a console app, GUI version to come soon `python dicom_anon_console.py -i path/to/input_dicom -o (optional) path/to/dicom_anon`
+So far this is a console app, GUI version to come soon

+`python dicom_anon_console.py -i path/to/input_dicom -o (optional) path/to/dicom_anon`

 Parameters:
 - -i/-input: relative path to directory of DICOM files (.dcm only, DICOMDIR not supported yet)
 - -o/-output: relative path to output directory

+tags.ini:
+- This is the config file of all the optional tags to be removed
+- Will be created automatically if not found in the same directory as the python file

+Syntax:

+`[TAGS_TO_REMOVE]
+patient birth date = (0x0010, 0x0030)
+tag_name (not actually used, for human understanding only) = (0xtag, 0xtag)`

 ## Requirements
 Pydicom